-Around 1886 the Showgrounds in Flemington was given by Crown Grant to Trustees to the Royal Agricultural Society of Victoria (RASV).
-When pure breed dogs were included, from 1918 these Royal Agricultural Show catalogues contained dog entries, together with their immediate parentage.
+Meanwhile, around 1886 the Showgrounds in Flemington was given, by Crown Grant to Trustees of the Royal Agricultural Society of Victoria (RASV).
+From 1918 when pure breed dogs were included, the Royal Agricultural Show catalogues contained dog entries, together with their immediate parentage.

 The Kennel Control Council (KCC)